 When you realise my place in history, you might wonder how you haven’t known of me until now.

 And if you have heard my name, you probably marked me as an evil seductress and baby killer, because if history wasn’t ignoring me, it was demonising me.
-I was made an example of what happens to women who won’t submit.
+I was made an example of what happens to women who won’t submit, and it’s true I lived up to my wicked reputation for a while.

 Now, as I look down upon the passing of thousands of years, I see that before men turned the tables, I didn’t really know what I was made of.
 For sure it wasn’t Adam’s rib.